Are you experiencing gut issues – like gas, bloating, pain, diarrhea or heartburn – after consuming your smoothie?

 2. Avoid or reduce high sulfur vegetables like kale, broccoli and spinach.

 Although high sulfur veggies are extremely good for your health they can sometimes cause and/or aggravate symptoms like gas and bloating.
-If you’re experiencing these symptoms, try using vegetables like lettuce, celery, carrots, beets, zucchini or fennel instead.
+If you’re experiencing these symptoms, try using vegetables like lettuce, celery, watercress, mustard greens or zucchini instead.
 I also recommend avoiding any other ingredients you suspect are causing symptoms.

 3. Re-evaluate the protein powder you’re using.